 We'll take a break.

-So we have this report out by Catherine Heritage today that, you know, it gets worse as it relates to the uh Love Birds, Lisa Page and Peter Strzok.
+And as we continue with Congressman Louie Gomert and Congressman Jim Jordan, both of the Freedom Caucus, so we have this report out by Catherine Heritage today that, you know, it gets worse as it relates to the lovebirds, Lisa Page and Peter Strzok.

-But uh it turns out that as a member of FBI directors Comey and uh Comey's inner circle, the guy that edited what was the exoneration long before the investigation of Hillary Clinton and the email server.
+But it turns out that as a member of FBI directors Comey's inner circle, the guy that edited what was the exoneration long before the investigation of Hillary Clinton and the email server, what we find out is that Strzok realized in an initial draft two months before Hillary Clinton even got interviewed and dozens of witnesses had been interviewed.

-It was reasonably likely that hostile actors had gained access to Hillary Clinton's private email account in that mom and pop shop bathroom.
+It was reasonably likely that hostile actors had gained access to Hillary Clinton's private email account in that mom-and-pop shop bathroom.

-Now that was in their initial draft.
+Now, that was in their initial draft.

-They they took that out to protect Hillary.
+They took that out to protect Hillary.

 No, great question, and all kinds of folks are asking it.

-Um look, we suspected the fix was in on the Clinton email investigation.
+Look, we suspected the fix was in on the Clinton email investigation.

 So it shouldn't surprise us.